fluid-project/infusion-docs/src/documents/ComponentGrades.md

 fluid.defaults("examples.combinedComponent", {
     gradeNames: ["examples.componentOne", "examples.componentTwo", "autoInit"]
-    // The resulting defaults for component examples.combinedComponent will look like this:
+    // The resulting defaults for component examples.combinedComponent
+    // will behave as if the following had been written:
     // model: {
-    //     field1: false,
+    //     field1: true,
     //     field2: true
     // },
     // option1: "TEST",